The 411 on College and Life Around Campus

 Also note that the employer may print your resume in black and white, so any colors may be faded as they are converted into some shade of gray.
 Because everyone has different computers these days, you want to be sure the layout of your resume is not changed when opened in a different program.
 The key to avoid weird layout errors is to always save and send a PDF version of your resume.

 Employers don’t have all day to go through resumes.
 They want to be able to quickly glance at your paper and get a snapshot of who you are and how you will provide value to their company.
 If your resume spills onto another page, they may not see it or they may even just throw it in the trash.
 Long story short, one page, no more.
-On the flipside, you don’t want the page to be too empty.
+You can adjust the margins to help you get a little more space on the page.
+However, you also don’t want the page to be too empty.
 Make sure you have a proper balance of white space and text.

-If you stick to these sections, you should have no problem keeping all of your information to one page.
+If you follow this guide, you should have no problem keeping all of your information to one page.

 Include summer jobs and volunteer work that is relevant to the position you are applying for.
 If you lead a group project in school, add that.
 But don’t just leave a description and move on.
 Be sure to demonstrate your team/leadership skills, but do so briefly.